sanjeevikumar/ReactBasics/README.md

 # What is CORS Policy?

 - Browser used to block the access to the api when it finds the different host(eg:Local Host) than the origin.

+# Shimmer UI

+-To improve the userexperience(UX). we load a dummy page till the time api fetches the actual data.